blur288/Rotation-Around-A-Point-Raylib/README.md

 ## Controls
 * A and D to rotate the outer point
 * Left and Right arrows to increase the radius of the circle
+* F and H to move the center point which the outer point rotates about
+## Building
+Link and include Raylib as you would normally